Pattan

-Pattan is a sub-district, town and a municipal committee in Baramulla district in the Indian union territory of Jammu and Kashmir.
+Pattan, is a sub-district town and a municipal community in Baramulla district within the Indian Union Territory of Jammu and Kashmir.

 Location

 Pattan is surrounded by Breng Block towards North, Kunzer block towards the south, Narbal block towards east, Singhpora block towards west.
 This place is near the border of the Baramulla, Budgam and Ganderbal districts.
 Budgam district and Beerwah are south of this place.

-History

-This historical town is considered to have been established by the famous Hindu king Shankarvarman, son of Awantivarman of Utpala dynasty, in the 9th century AD.
-As per Kalhana's Rajatarangini, Shankarvarman built a town named Pattana.
-Pandits write it as ‘Pathan’, ‘The Path’, as it falls on the important route to Baramulla.
-During ancient times Pattan was a business center for wool, livestock and grains.
-Shankarvarman had built two temples at Pattan town dedicated to Shiva.
-He named one of the temples after his wife, Sugandha, as Sugandhesa and the other temple was named as Shankargaurishwar.
-To the north of these two temples was a lake known as “PumpeSar” (Lotus Lake),where now stands a residential area.

 Geography

 Pattan is located at 34.17°N 74.57°E. It has an average elevation of 1553 m.

-Pattan is one of the historical capitals of Kashmir valley, located nearly in the centre of the valley.
+Pattan is one of the historical capitals of Kashmir Valley, located nearly in the centre of the valley.
 Pattan tehsil has remains of four palaces including two in the municipal limits.